imbrikis/seeessess/README.md

 What I learned:

 - You must use margin on the child text itself instead of padding on the parent as flexbox does not account for padding when used in this manner

+### Page 21: Random color change

+- Come up with random color values, displayed as a background color of the body element on 'click'

+What I learned:

+- Not much here, just an example for a friend